Do I need a lawyer?

 Do you need a lawyer?
 Yes, you do.

-Deborah Cook is serious about the rights of fathers.
-You have every reason to consult with someone regarding your legal rights and how to preserve your rights and relationship with you child.
+I am family law attorney Deborah Cook, and I am serious about the rights of fathers.
+You have every reason to consult with someone regarding your legal rights and how to preserve your rights and relationship with your child.